 Before 2008, I thought Wall Street was the "smartest" money in town.
 Then along came the financial crisis which showed me the stupid side of Wall Street.
 When Lehman Brothers collapsed, the global banking system almost froze.
 If an A-rated bank in the world's most regulated market could fail, what is the probability of smaller banks in less regulated markets going the same way?
 When banks do not function, bread companies cannot buy wheat, and farmers cannot buy silage to feed their cows.
 Payments are made through banks.
 No banks mean no payments and no food.
 Urban humanity ends.
 What will New Yorkers do – go to the Central Park Zoo, shoot a grizzly bear, skin it and then fire up the barbeque?
 I don't think so.

 This fragility of urban survival built on credit cards and Whole Foods is the reason why cryptocurrencies exist.
-Santoshi Nakamoto – a person or group of people more camera-shy than the Loch-Ness monster - invented bitcoin and the blockchain.
-Santoshi was terrified by the prospect of living in a world in which life depended on dim-witted and greedy bankers who were not wired to make decisions for the greater good.
-Santoshi, therefore, created a currency that could operate outside of the formal banking system.
+Satoshi Nakamoto – a person or group of people more camera-shy than the Loch-Ness monster - invented bitcoin and the blockchain.
+Satoshi was terrified by the prospect of living in a world in which life depended on dim-witted and greedy bankers who were not wired to make decisions for the greater good.
+Satoshi, therefore, created a currency that could operate outside of the formal banking system.

 Here is the Reader’s Digest version of what the financial crisis taught us about the people who have their filthy hands all over your money.